IsaacCheng9/machine-learning-in-chess/README.md

 3. Compile the program by running: `make`
 4. pgn-extract should now be compiled and ready to use via the `pgn-extract` file in the source code directory.

-## Installation

-### Python Versions

-This project has been developed and tested to work on Python 3.9 onwards.

-### Installing Dependencies

-1. Ensure that you're in the root directory: `machine-learning-in-chess`
-2. Install the Python dependencies: `pip install -r requirements.txt`

 ## Reproducing the Results